phpDocumentor/phpDocumentor/docs/manual/for-users/plugins.rst

     For example: the configuration file is located in */opt/docblox/plugins/mine/plugin.xml* and the class names start with `My_First_Plugin_`.
-When you have added the prefix to the configuration file and you try to instantiate My_First_Plugin_Listener, then DocBlox will try to locate a file named *Listener.php* in the */opt/docblox/plugins/mine/* folder.
+When you have added the prefix to the configuration file and you instantiate My_First_Plugin_Listener, then DocBlox will attempt to locate a file named *Listener.php* in the */opt/docblox/plugins/mine/* folder.